jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 concepts and get some positive vibes going.
 However, don’t be fooled into thinking this is your actual performance until you’ve cut your teeth on some harder questions.

+  > Thanks to my classmate Juan-Manuel Duran for suggestions.